 Francis inhaled deeply, finger combing his hair and unhinging a kink in his neck.

 ‘Then exhaust my personal accounts… all of them.’

 ‘And the primal weapon,’ he said.
 ‘I want its location changed.
 To the mountain as well.’

 Sofia nodded, knowing exactly what he meant by this.

-Miss Lung blushed, tapped away, and crossed her legs once more.
+Miss Lung blushed, tapped away, crossed her legs once more, and nodded.

-With a hint of a laugh, Francis opened a leather-clad chilled compartment between the seats, took out the champagne bottle, popped the cork with the accompanying white cloth, and took a well-deserved swig – the glorious taste of a golden future…
+Francis opened a leather-clad compartment between the seats, drew out the chilled champagne, popped the cork with a white CIC cloth, and took a well-deserved swig, tasting the gloriousness of a golden future.